Wil Myers Player Props: Reds vs. Pirates

-On Saturday, Wil Myers (coming off going 1-for-3) and the Cincinnati Reds play the Pittsburgh Pirates, whose starting pitcher will be Rich Hill.
-First pitch is at 4:10 PM ET.
+After going 0-for-3 in his most recent game, Wil Myers and the Cincinnati Reds face the Pittsburgh Pirates (who will start Vince Velasquez) at 1:40 PM ET on Sunday.

-He had a one-hit performance in his last game (1-for-3) against the Pirates.
+He had a hitless performance in his last game (0-for-3) against the Pirates.

 Wil Myers Game Info & Props vs. the Pirates